MindXO Playbook · For Governments

 Follow the playbook

-One email per chapter.
 All thirteen chapters are live.
-Subscribers receive the PDF edition on release, and revisions as they publish.
+Subscribe for the PDF edition, implementation tools, and dated revisions.
+The web edition is versioned; material revisions are dated and subscribers are notified.
 Write to contact@mind-xo.com to subscribe without JavaScript.

 Advisory for governments